 The second thing that stands out for us with the FatMax model comes down to the hook design that Stanley employs.
 It is legitimately interesting.
 The 25′ FatMax comes with an additional, larger hook that clips onto the existing hook.

 This feature helps a lot with hook grab from the side, which is almost non-existent without the attachment hook.
 The attachment stores onboard for when you don’t need it.
 Although there aren’t too many scenarios where you’ll need to switch back and forth, you might appreciate the versatility.

-The Stanley FatMax tape measure features a 1-1/4″ blade for better visibility and standout.
+The AutoLock version of the Stanley FatMax tape measure features a 1-1/4″ blade for better visibility and standout.
 Stanley claims 11′ of standout with this model and we measured it to 126″, just 6″ short of the claims.
 That’s still well above our minimum expectation of 8′.

 For throw, the FatMax also does well.
 We managed 116″, 4″ shy of the 10′ mark.
 Again, our minimum expectation is 8′, so it exceeds the mark handily.

 Stanley’s BladeArmor coating on the first 3″ increases durability on the bit of the tape that will take the most abuse.
 A mylar polyester film coats the rest of the blade for reduced friction and longer blade life.

 We went out of our way to try to break every model we had, partly because breaking things is fun, but also because it helps to know how durable any particular model is.
 So, we dropped 9 different models from the top of a 10′ ladder onto concrete 36 times.
 Some survived, others did not.